DylanKojiCheslin/linearSystemSolver/README.md

    "x3 = 20",
    "-2x2 = 5"
  ];

  let theSystemAugmentedMatrixNotation = LinearSystem.convertToAugmentedMartrixNotation(theSystemAnArrayOfStrings);
 ```

-after it is converted it can be used to instanseate a LinearSystem object.
+after it is converted it can be used to instantiate a LinearSystem object.

 ```javascript
 let theSystem = new LinearSystem(theSystemAugmentedMatrixNotation);